H-Mateus/spinal-studies-rjah-site/content/authors/admin/_index.md

 - Researchers
 ---

-I am currently a Research Associate at [Cardiff Univeristy](https://www.cardiff.ac.uk/), working as a bioinformatician at the Cardiff Dementia research institute on Alzheimer's disease.
+I am currently a Research Associate at [Cardiff Univeristy](https://www.cardiff.ac.uk/), working as a bioinformatician at the Cardiff Dementia Research Institute on Alzheimer's disease.

 I undertook my PhD at [Keele Univeristy](https://www.keele.ac.uk/research/) funded by the [EPSRC](https://epsrc.ukri.org/) as part of the [Center for Doctoral Training in Regenerative Medicine](https://www.lboro.ac.uk/microsites/chemical/dtcregen-med/) whilst a part of OsKOR.